Historical Facts of Mormon Trail

 Jim Bridger told Brigham Young it was not prudent to bring a large population into the Great Basin until it is proven grain can survive the cold.
 So skeptical was Bridger he told Brigham Young, “I would give $1,000 for a bushel of corn raised in the basin.”

 On June 30th in the Green River Valley, Samuel Brannan rode into the Camp of Israel.
 He gave the Pioneers an account of the Brooklyn voyage to California, and told them of the Donner Party disaster from freezing temperatures and lack of food in the Sierra Nevada Mountains.
 Brannan tried to convince Brigham Young of the virtues of going on to California.

-Samuel Brannan started San Francisco's first newspaper, the California Star.
-California's first millionaire, Samuel Brannan fell from Mormon grace and died in poverty from alcoholism.
+Samuel Brannan started San Francisco’s first newspaper, the California Star.
+California’s first millionaire, Samuel Brannan fell from Mormon grace and died in poverty from alcoholism from alcoholism.